Dual Use Tech Regulation

 Status of work

 Data Rights' first employee started work a few months ago!
-Work on this programme is starting.
+Building blocks of this programme are being fleshed out as we write.

 Projects

 Still, a past project may be relevant to mention.
 In 2019 Data Rights' Director, Lori Roussey, was granted the right to intervene in Privacy International's proceedings against the use of hacking by the UK's intelligence, security and cyber agency (the GCHQ).
-More details here.
+More details in the resources section below, and here.

 Resources